Fonta1n3/FullyNoded/Docs/Q-and-A.md

 Next macOS update (in Sept 2020) will have a new button on the node credentials view for showing a QR code for connecting your iOS device.

+#### Question : How to run your own node and connect to it with Fully Noded macOS?

+Just follow the easy steps in this [instruction video](https://www.youtube.com/watch?v=_7MZd0weDis) on youtube.

 ## Wallets

 #### Question : How do I create a wallet in FN?